mrocklin/thesis/expertise.md

 #### Performance

-High expertise solutions can greatly improve performance.
-The cost of naive and mature solutions can vary by several orders of magnitude.
+These expert methods can greatly improve performance.
+The relative cost between naive and mature solutions can vary by several orders of magnitude.
 It is common for a previously intractable problem to be made trivial by engaging the correct method.
 In quadrature for example adaptivity, higher order methods, and sparsity can each supply performance improvements of several orders of magnitude.

-#### Broad Demands from a Single Problem

-Scientific computing problems touch many domains.
-A computational approach to a single research question may easily involve several scientific, mathematical, and computational domains of expertise.
-For example numerical weather prediction touches on meteorology, oceanography, statistics, partial differential equations, distributed linear algebra, and high performance array computation.

 #### More Problems than Experts

 The number of scientific problems that engage a particular domain generally exceeds the number of experts.
 E.g. far more questions use integration than there are experts in numerical integration.

-Therefore we need to compare, distribute, and interconnect expertise efficiently .

 #### Broad Applicability of Single Domain

 A single domain may be used by a wide set of projects.
 This set is rarely known by the domain expert.
 E.g. numerical integration is used in several fields that are unfamiliar to numerical analysts.

+#### Broad Demands from a Single Problem

+Conversely scientific computing problems touch many domains.
+A computational approach to a single research question may easily involve several scientific, mathematical, and computational domains of expertise.
+For example numerical weather prediction touches on meteorology, oceanography, statistics, partial differential equations, distributed linear algebra, and high performance array computation.

+#### Analysis

+We need to compare, distribute, and interconnect expertise efficiently.
 An ideal software ecosystem selects and distributes the best implementation of a particular domain to all relevant problems.
 Multiple implementations of a domain in stable co-existence is a symptom of a poorly functioning ecosystem.
 It is a sign of poor reuse and fragments future development.